RCMartins/blinky/docs/mutators.md

 name: LiteralBooleans

-description: change true into false and false into true.
+description: changes true into false and false into true.

 example: